iandebeer/castanet/README.md

 ```

 State is attributed to the Petri Net through Markers that associate a BitVector (scodec.bits) with a specific Place.
+The setting of a bit is in turn determined by the success of the ErgoScript execution.

 ```scala
 val m1 = Markers(pn)